-The subject parcel is located on land designated Agricultural Resource (AR) on the County's adopted General Plan Land Use Map.
-This project is comprised of an agricultural processing facility (winery), along with wine storage, marketing, and other WDO-compliant accessory uses as outlined in and limited by the approved project scope (see attachment B, Condition of Approval No 1 et seq.)
-These uses fall within the County's definition of agriculture and thereby preserve the use of agriculturally designated land for current and future agricultural purposes.
+The subject parcel is located on land designated Agricultural Watershed and Open Space (AWOS) on the County's adopted General Plan Land Use Map.
+This project is comprised of an agricultural processing facility (winery), along with wine storage, marketing, and other WDO-compliant accessory uses as outlined in and limited by the approved project scope (see Exhibit C, Condition of Approval N $ext{ 1 et seq.}$) These uses fall within the County's definition of agriculture and thereby preserve the use of agriculturally designated land for current and future agricultural purposes.

-As approved here, the use of the property for the "fermenting and processing of grape juice into wine" (NCC §18.08.640) and for uses accessory thereto supports the economic viability of agriculture within the county consistent with General Plan Agricultural Preservation and Land Use Policy AG/LU-4 ("The County will reserve agricultural lands for agricultural use including lands used for grazing and watershed/open space...") and General Plan Economic Development Policy E-1 ("The County's economic development will focus on ensuring the continued viability of agriculture...").
+As approved here, the use of the property for the "fermenting and processing of grape juice into wine" (NCC §18.08.640) and for uses accessory thereto supports the economic viability of agriculture within the county consistent with General Plan Agricultural Preservation and Land Use Policy AG/LU-4 ("The County will reserve agricultural lands for agricultural use including lands used for grazing and watershed/ open space...") and General Plan Economic Development Policy E-1 ("The County's economic development will focus on ensuring the continued viability of agriculture...").